GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Analysis

 \subsection{Component Analysis}

-We begin by extracting integrated spectra from the R100 and R2700 cubes using circular apertures (radius $0.125''$) centred on the line peaks of each component (white circles in Figure \ref{white}) and fitting the line and continuum emission.
+We begin by extracting integrated spectra from the R100 and R2700 cubes using the three emission line-focused apertures and fitting the line and continuum emission.
 We include \hb, \oiiia, \oiiib, \niia, \ha, \niib, \siia, and \siib in the R2700 fit, while the wider spectral coverage of the R100 data ($\sim0.6-5.2\,\mu$m) allows us to also fit \oiilow.
 A corrected error spectrum is derived by rescaling the pipeline-output error array to match the standard deviation of sigma-clipped data (e.g., \citealt{uble23b,jone24}).
 For R100, we derive the scaling factor using data in a spectrally flat region ($\sim4\,\mu$m).

 We adopt the standard assumptions of \niib/\niia$=2.94$ (e.g. \citealt{dojc23}) and \oiiib/\oiiia$=2.98$ (e.g. \citealt{dimi07}) for each fit.
 The ratio \siia/\siib is a strong tracer of electron density, and is restricted to a range of $\sim0.55-1.45$, assuming $T_e=10^4$\,K (e.g., \citealt{leti11,dell20}).
 Due to the low spectral resolution, we model \oiilow as a single Gaussian.